graemerocher/micronaut-oraclecloud-workshop/lab_aop/lab_aop.md

 ## Define a MethodInterceptor

-It is often a requirement to define cross cutting concerns (logging, security, tracing, validation etc.) that apply to many methods in an application.
+It is often a requirement to define cross-cutting concerns (logging, security, tracing, validation etc.) that apply to many methods in an application.

 This is where Micronaut's support for [Aspect Oriented Programming (AOP)](https://docs.micronaut.io/latest/guide/index.html#aop) comes to the fore.
 There are several types of "advice" you can define in a Micronaut application.
 We are going to look at "Around" advice which is the most simple by defining a [MethodInterceptor](https://docs.micronaut.io/latest/api/io/micronaut/aop/MethodInterceptor.html) that logs the result of a method execution.